Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 There are a few things worth pointing out here:

 * We added a `name` property to each of the nodes.
 If we had reason to, we could have added any other property that might be appropriate.
 We set this as an `ImmutableProperty` in this case, as character names are treated as fixed, but this could be a mutable property if it were required to change later.
-The different types of properties that can be added into a Raphtory graph can be found [here](com.raphtory.components.graphbuilder.Properties).
+The different types of properties that can be added into a Raphtory graph can be found here: {scaladoc}`com.raphtory.components.graphbuilder.Properties`.

 * We didn't check whether either vertices exist before sending an `addVertex` update.
 Another class deals with this so we don't have to worry about that.

 * The spout wasn't doing much heavy lifting here, just reading in the file line by line.
 The spout is used for pulling data from external sources (potentially streams) or extracting the useful parts of less structured data to send as a record to the graph builder.

-To summarise, the spout takes an external source of data and turns it into a _stream of records_ and the graph builder converts each item from this stream of records into a _graph updates_.
+To summarise, the spout takes an external source of data and turns it into a _stream of records_ and the graph builder converts each item from this stream of records into one or more _graph updates_.

 ## What next?